kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * Access to Infrastructure Event Management for additional fee.
 * Access to AWS Health API - you can use the API operations to get information about events that might affect your AWS services and resources
 * Access to guidance, configuration, and troubleshooting of AWS interoperability with third-party software
+* You get programmatic access (API Access) to AWS Support Center features to create, manage, and close your support cases.
 * Case severity / response time
   * General guidance < 24 business hours
   * System impaired < 12 business hours